 - Protocol Level and Site-Specific Informed Consent Tracking Logs;

 - Site Profile Form;

 - Site Signature and Delegation of Responsibilities Log;

 - Form FDA 1571 – Guidance for Completion

 - Informational Program for Investigator Sites, including for Site Staff Less Experienced in Conducting Clinical Research.
 It is also maintained by SCRS.
-Both trainings allow clinical site investigators to improve knowledge about clinical trials conduct, running the studies in way that is more effective and make cooperation between clinical site staff and sponsors more beneficial.
+Both pieces of training allow clinical site investigators to improve knowledge about clinical trial conduct, running the studies in a way that is more effective and makes cooperation between clinical site staff and sponsors more beneficial.